Mongolian Stock Exchange: Trading and technology

-The MSE is open for trading Monday through Friday from 10:00 am to 01:00 pm, with the exception of holidays declared by the Mongolian Government.
-MSE divides its listed companies into Board I, II and III to appropriately appraise and classify companies in order to increase liquidity and quality of listings.
+The Mongolian Stock Exchange is open for trading Monday through Friday from 10:00 am to 01:00 pm UTC+8, with the exception of holidays declared by the Mongolian Government.
+The Mongolian Stock Exchange divides its listed companies into Board I, II and III to appropriately appraise and classify companies in order to increase liquidity and quality of listings.

-Within the framework of "Master Service Agreement" experts from Millennium IT Software Limited, (a subsidiary of London Stock Exchange group) installed Millennium IT integrated trading platform, which consists of Millennium Exchange, Millennium CSD, Millennium Surveillance and Millennium Depositary systems at the Mongolian Stock Exchange and Securities Clearing House and Central Depositary /SCHCD/ in 2012.
+Within the framework of "Master Service Agreement" experts from Millennium IT Software Limited, (a subsidiary of London Stock Exchange group) installed Millennium IT integrated trading platform, which consists of Millennium Exchange, Millennium CSD, Millennium Surveillance, and Millennium Depositary systems at the Mongolian Stock Exchange and Securities Clearing House and Central Depositary /SCHCD/ in 2012.